Spoiler... I do believe that Bootcamps work. However, success is dependent on multiple factors and I'll touch on those here.

 Oh and remember that college professor back in 2014, who suggested I learn code?
 Remember how I secretly scoffed at the idea...?

-I’m currently building him a React website from the ground up!
+In 2021 he hired me to build a React website from the ground up!
 It has been an amazing opportunity to utilize everything I’ve learned about branding, UI, UX, copywriting, and code in one digital project.

 “Never say never” I guess. :)